-This package has just about everything that you need to plan a highperformance Mixed-Humid climate house.
+This package has just about everything that you need to plan a high-performance Hot-Humid climate house.

 The drawing set gives you an architectural description of the house from the foundations up to the roof.
-The floor plans show a layout with special attention to the quality and character of the rooms, giving the future occupant a comfortable living space in an affordable way.
+The floor plan layout shows special attention to the quality and character of the rooms, giving the future occupant a comfortable living space in an affordable way.
 The ground floor of the house can be easily converted to a fully accessible living area.

 The plans also describe the house framing system in some detail.
 The structural design makes use of advanced framing techniques, which save material, minimize waste and increase thermal performance.
-The service pathways have been considered and a materials list is included.
-You will see that the building enclosure has been carefully detailed to manage water, heat and air, making the house design energy-efficient, durable and comfortable.
+The service pathways have also been considered.
+The building enclosure has been detailed to manage water, heat and air, making the house design energy-efficient, durable and comfortable.